arunbaby0/arunbaby.com/_dsa/0056-minimum-window-substring.md

 The **Minimum Window Substring** problem is the apex of this pattern.
 It isn't just a string puzzle; it is a masterclass in managing **invariants** under motion.
 How do you keep a set of requirements satisfied while constantly changing both boundaries of your search?

-Today, we will dismantle this problem, rebuilt it with optimized logic, and connect it to the broader systems of **Real-time Personalization** and **Adaptive Systems**.
+We will dismantle this problem, rebuilt it with optimized logic, and connect it to the broader systems of **Real-time Personalization** and **Adaptive Systems**.

 ---